Never Summer Outdoor School Staff

 Chris Denne is a life long snow rider with deep roots in our Rocky Mountain West.
 He has taught avalanche safety and rescue courses in Colorado since 2004, is a National Ski Patrol Avalanche 2 and an AIARE 1 instructor, has performed as a Ski Patroller/SAR team member on many searches and rescues in Colorado since 2002, and teaches wilderness first aid.
 Chris is passionate about snow safety, backcountry skiing, experiencing mountain wilderness and hopes to keep up with his young son during his teenage years.

 Owen Richard grew up skiing, biking, and climbing in Wisconsin before moving to Northern Colorado in 2001.
-Shortly after that move, he began venturing into the backcountry near Cameron Pass, Rocky Mountain National Park, and Indian Peaks Wilderness.
-He has been assisting and teaching avalanche classes as director of Diamond Peaks Ski Patrol for 4 years, and finished his AIARE Instructor certification in 2016, and also teaches wilderness first aid for NSOS.
-Owen loves traveling to snowy adventures in Switzerland, Italy, Canada, France, but also likes honing his survival skills in the wilds of the Montgomery Pass area.
+Shortly after that move, he began venturing into the backcountry at Cameron Pass, Rocky Mountain National Park, and The Indian Peaks Wilderness.
+He has been assisting and teaching avalanche classes with Diamond Peaks Ski Patrol since 2012, he's been the director of the patrol since 2015, and began teaching avalanche courses with Never Summer Outdoor School in 2016.
+Owen loves traveling to snowy adventures throughout Europe and North America, but also likes staying local and honing his survival skills in the wilds of the Montgomery Pass area.

 Joe's been a professional ski patroller at Steamboat since the early 90s before transferring to Diamond Peaks Patrol this fall.
-Self-obsessed with snow, Joe worked as a hydrologist for the Colorado Snow Survey for four years.
+Obsessed with snow, Joe worked as a hydrologist for the Colorado Snow Survey for four years as well as being a forecaster for the Colorado Avalanche Information Center (CAIC) for a winter.
 He holds an American Avalanche Institute Level 3, EMT-Basic, and OEC certifications.
 He's currently a research assistant at CSU’s Department of Atmospheric Science.
-In my spare time he likes to ski and explore the wilderness with a backpack and his dog.
-He's an AIARE Level 1 instructor and has been teaching for 3 years.
+In his spare time he likes to ski and explore the wilderness with a backpack and his dog.
+He's an AIARE Level 1 instructor and has been teaching for 4 years.